mohmiim/MLIntroduction/session-6/README.md

   return model.fit(X_train, y_train, epochs=EPOCHS, batch_size=BATCH_SIZE)
 ~~~~

-The last major piece we will require is a validation function, that will use our validation data as input to our model then it will calculate th emean squared error between our prediction and the real data and plot them
+The last major piece we will require is a validation function, that will use our validation data as input to our model then it will calculate the mean squared error between our prediction and the real data and plot them

 ~~~~{.python}
 def lstmValidation(model, train, test):